 Measure Distance Between Bracket Holes

-In order to mark the location of the second mounting hole you must measure the distance between the holes.
+To mark the location of the second mounting hole, you must measure the distance between the holes.

 Continue to 6 of 9 below.

 - Place the tape measure at the right edge of the left bracket mounting hole.

 - Holding the tape measure taut, measure the distance to the right edge of the right bracket mounting hole which in the photo above is about 23-3/16".